SlicerIGT/SlicerIGT/README.md

 Module for specifying tool trajectories by entry and target points and reslice image along and orthogonal to the trajectory line.

+Hit `E` or `T` key to switch between placement of entry and target point.

 ### Pivot calibration

 Determine transformation between tooltip and tracking sensor attached to a tracked tool.